 St. John’s seeks to draw people into the “Anglican way” so our way of life may become your way of life.
 We pray that our ministry will always be found faithful in reaching this goal.

-Using the Books of Common Prayer 1928 and 1979, and traditional Anglican hymnody, we utilize the best of historic Anglicanism to celebrate the Mystery of the saving work of Jesus Christ.
+Using the Book of Common Prayer 1928 and 2019, and traditional Anglican hymnody, we utilize the best of historic Anglicanism to celebrate the Mystery of the saving work of Jesus Christ.
 Jesus is the Way, the Truth and the source of eternal Life.
 Our ministry provides the rich tools of orthodox Anglicanism to connect the seeker to Jesus Christ.
-You can download a copy of our parish history here Welcome Booklet and History of Saint John’s Church and Historical Facts about Saint John.
+You can download a copy of our parish history here Welcome Booklet and History of Saint John’s Church and Historical Facts about Saint John’s.